Certificate or Associate Degree Information

 |Second degree requirements||Only one A.A. degree may be earned; 12 credits beyond first A.A.S. degree and all requirements for the second degree must be met|

-You may declare a major when you are admitted to UAF as a degree undergraduate student.
-If you haven’t chosen a major, you’ll be enrolled as a general studies student.
+A major may be declared when upon admittance to UAF as a degree undergraduate student.
+If a major hasn't been chosen, the major of general studies will be applied.
 Nondegree students are not eligible to declare a major, be assigned class standing or receive financial aid.

 Students enrolled in associate degree or certificate programs who want to declare a bachelor’s degree major must apply for admission to a degree program following the standard admission process for bachelor’s degree programs.
 (See admission requirements in How to Earn a Bachelor’s Degree.)

-Undergraduate students may change majors by completing a change of major form available from the Office of Admissions and the Registrar or at www.uaf.edu/reg/forms/.
+Undergraduate students may change majors by completing a change of major form available from the Office of the Registrar forms page.
 A change of major becomes effective the semester it is submitted.
 Students who wish to change majors from one level to another level (e.g., from an associate degree to a bachelor’s degree) must apply for admission to the degree program following the standard admission process.